symphonygroup/bg-showcase/sam-symployees/README.md

 In order to deploy it to AWS, run `sam deploy`.
 Before that change in `template.yaml` BucketNamePrefix.

+## Configure AWS credentials for Local testing

+Run `aws configure --profile local` and set:

+- AWS Access Key to `awslocal`
+- AWS Secret to `awslocal`
+- Default Region to `eu-central-1`
+- Default output format to `json`

+We will need this later for running lambdas locally.

 ## Explanation of SAM Template.yaml

 ### Setup single API Gateway